cultureamp/deploy-templates-buildkite-plugin/README.md

 Utilising Buildkite agents, an environment variable (`BUILDKITE_DEPLOY_TEMPLATE_BUCKET`) is set on the agent where config is uploaded, which allows for this plugin to pull config from.

 To see the associated code, see [here](https://github.com/cultureamp/deploy-templates-buildkite-plugin/blob/551dd75523334bf41709d84dcc2503ae477ef048/lib/steps.bash#L56)

+## Environment variable behavior
+### Load order of .env files

+If an .env file is found in S3, it will be loaded first.
+Then if an .env file is found in the local repo it will be loaded second, overriding any vars previously loaded.

+### Behavior depending on .env file contents

+This plugin currently requires an `.env` file matching the STEP_ENVIRONMENT name to be present either in the configured S3 bucket, or alongside the step_template file in the repository's .buildkite folder.

+If the file is not found in S3, the plugin will check for a matching file in the local repo.
+If there aren't matching files in either location, the plugin will return an error and prevent further deployment.

+Environment files containing only empty lines, or only comments, will not be loaded.